Post-deportation, we have spent the past week trying to settle back into Arusha life. But the week didn’t offer up the routine I had hoped for.

 I look forward to spending some more time explaining what my various volunteer roles are at V4Y and at the school, but I figure I’ll wait to go into detail once I have put in more than one day of teaching, and when I’ve sunk my teeth in to some volunteering that involves a little more than editing documents on the computer.

 To shift gears, this past week I have felt a little numb, definitely distracted, and much like my feet were having a hard time gaining traction, because this week was the last my grandmother had before she passed away Wednesday afternoon.

-And finally I recieved word that she went peacefully at home with family at her side.
-So here I am slogging through an over night 8 hour layover in the beauitiful Doha, Qatar airport unable to sleep before my 16 hour flight to Dallas in the morning.
+And finally I received word that she went peacefully at home with family at her side.
+So here I am slogging through an overnight 8 hour layover in the beautiful Doha, Qatar airport unable to sleep before my 16 hour flight to Dallas in the morning.
 I still feel sort of numb from a long week of waiting.
-I still feel like my feet are turning, waiting to make full contact with the ground to propell me forward into a year I’ve planned for and envisioned for so long; yet, I am trying to reorient my focus to the deeply longed family time awaiting me at home.
+I still feel like my feet are turning, waiting to make full contact with the ground to propel me forward into a year I’ve planned for and envisioned for so long; yet, I am trying to reorient my focus to the deeply longed family time awaiting me at home.

 My emotions come and go, surfacing at unexpected times like they typically do.
 My thoughts have centered around how thankful I am I was able to say goodbye to her when she was still ambulatory and coherent.
 I had the honor of giving her a couple weeks worth of foot rubs before I said goodbye.
 And most of all, I know she is no longer in pain, and will be remembered by a family full of people who loved her more than words.